matthew-hre/github-bot/README.md

 `owner/repo#1` (e.g. `astral-sh/uv#8020`), or `repo#1`, where the bot will
 try finding the most popular repo with that name (e.g. `rust#105586`).

-A full GitHub URL (such as https://github.com/ghostty-org/ghostty/pull/4876) will also be responded to in a similar fashion, and the (useless) GitHub embed will be suppressed.
+A full GitHub URL (such as `https://github.com/ghostty-org/ghostty/pull/4876`) will also be responded to in a similar fashion, and the original GitHub embed will be suppressed.

 The bot also keeps a TTR cache to avoid looking up the same entity multiple